(Excerpts from this Q&A were originally published in Lawdragon)

 Lawdragon: Will you describe for our readers the mix of work you do within your practice?

 Joshua Margolin: I focus on complex commercial cases with a specialty in financial products and corporate governance, although I’ve litigated everything from disputes concerning mergers and acquisitions to real estate.
 I spent years involved in residential mortgage-backed securities litigation, including fraud claims brought by Fortune 500 companies against the world’s largest banks as well as representation and warranty claims brought on behalf of investors.
-I have also represented plaintiffs and defendants in corporate governance actions before the Delaware Chancery Court, including for alleged breaches of fiduciary duty and waste.
+I have also represented plaintiffs and defendants in corporate governance actions before the Delaware Court of Chancery, including for alleged breaches of fiduciary duty and waste.
 It’s especially gratifying for me to get to do this kind of work after serving as a clerk for both Chancellor William B. Chandler and Vice-Chancellor John W. Noble, during which time I was fortunate to work on the In re Walt Disney Co.
 Derivative Litigation trial.
 You’ve never truly seen a witness testify until you’ve watched Sidney Poitier tell his life story on the stand!

 LD: That must have been incredible.
 What’s on your plate these days?